 The term labiaplasty refers to a procedure that reduces the length of the labia minora.
 It is the most commonly performed female genital plastic surgery procedure and it can relieve symptoms women experience from twisting and tugging of the labia.
 The procedure is also known as vaginal rejuvenation.

-Women opt for surgery for a variety of reasons, including pain from twisting and tugging of the labia when riding a bike or during intercourse, itching, irritation and self-consciousness.
+Women opt for vaginal rejuvenation surgery for a variety of reasons, including pain from twisting and tugging of the labia when riding a bike or during intercourse, itching, irritation, and self-consciousness.

 Labiaplasty is a procedure that can be done under either local anesthesia with oral sedation or under general anesthesia.

-Most patients take a week off from work, during which they can reduce swelling and pain by icing with a cold pack sandwiched between the patient’s underpants and an elastic garment, like Spanx.
+Most patients take a week off from work after a vaginal rejuvenation procedure, during which they can reduce swelling and pain by icing with a cold pack sandwiched between the patient’s underpants and an elastic garment, like Spanx.
 This can be done “twenty minutes on, twenty minutes off.”
 The patient can also lie with her bottom elevated to reduce swelling.